apisearch-io/juicer/README.md

     - The number of requests finished in this second
     - The average memory used by the server

+This would be an example of what this script would return

 ``` bash
 [ 0ms] [}-------------------------------------------------] [  0 u] [mem:       0]
 [ 4ms] [={==---------------}------------------------------] [ 44 u] [mem:15384672]